ch-Abhinay/AIML_MINIPROJECTS_2025_PR/README.md

-#Plant Disease Detection Using Multi-Model Deep Learning Fusion
+# Plant Disease Detection Using Multi-Model Deep Learning Fusion

-This project presents a deep learning-based system for detecting plant leaf diseases and recommending sustainable organic treatments.
-It uses a fusion of three models—Simple CNN, Deep CNN, and EfficientNetB0—to enhance prediction accuracy by capturing both shallow and deep image features.
+This project introduces a deep learning-based system for identifying plant leaf diseases and recommending sustainable organic treatments.
+It leverages a fusion of three models—Simple CNN, Deep CNN, and EfficientNetB0—to enhance feature extraction and classification accuracy.

-Features
+## Features

-Multi-model fusion for robust plant disease classification
+- Multi-model fusion for improved disease detection

-Real-time prediction via a user-friendly web interface
+- Real-time predictions through a web-based interface

-Organic pesticide recommendations based on detected disease
+- Organic pesticide suggestions mapped to detected diseases

-Trained using PlantVillage, Plant Leaves, and PlantDoc datasets
+- Trained using PlantVillage, Plant Leaves, and PlantDoc datasets

-Developed with TensorFlow and Keras
+- Built using TensorFlow and Keras

-How It Works
+## How It Works

-Users upload an image of a plant leaf via the web app.
+1. Upload a plant leaf image via the web app

-The image is processed through three parallel CNN branches.
+2. The image is processed by three parallel CNN branches

-Extracted features are combined and passed through dense layers.
+3. Extracted features are fused and passed through dense layers

-The system identifies the disease and suggests an organic treatment.
+4. The model predicts the disease and suggests an organic pesticide

-Tech Stack
+## Tech Stack

-Python, TensorFlow, Keras
+- Python, TensorFlow, Keras

-HTML/CSS/JavaScript (for web app)
+- HTML/CSS/JavaScript for frontend

-JSON (for pesticide mapping)
+- JSON for pesticide mapping

-Datasets Used
+## Datasets Used

-PlantVillage (clean lab images)
+- **PlantVillage** – clean lab images

-Plant Leaves (varied lighting conditions)
+- **Plant Leaves** – varied lighting and conditions

-PlantDoc (real-world noisy images)
+- **PlantDoc** – real-world, noisy images

-Goal
+## Objective

-To create an accurate, accessible, and eco-friendly tool for supporting sustainable agriculture and smart farming.
+Deliver an accessible, accurate, and eco-friendly solution to support sustainable agriculture and smart farming practices.